This post may contain affiliate links.

 Cauliflower Fried Rice has the taste and texture of traditional fried rice, but there are no grains involved, just finely chopped cauliflower quickly fried until tender crisp and golden then topped with crispy ginger and garlic and a fried egg.
-A delicious way to enjoy this Asian-inspired dish when you want to eat a little lighter or are following a Paleo diet.
+A delicious way to enjoy this Asian-inspired dish when you want to eat a little lighter or are following a gluten free, Paleo or Whole30 diet.

 I like the real thing, especially when it comes to food.
 When food labels squawk: "low fat," "high fiber," "sugar free" - I cringe.
 I'd rather have a smaller portion of the full fat, full sugar portion of, whatever, and preferably in a form that comes without a label - whipped up from individual ingredients in someone's kitchen.